-I can show you how to align you kite, board, bar, body and hands to succeed kite boarding.
-Also, I can show you the common mistakes of every step that are making learning to kite difficult for you.
+We can show you how to align you kite, board, bar, body and hands to succeed kite boarding.
+Also, We can show you the common mistakes of every step that are making learning to kite difficult for you.

 Are you concerned about safety?
-I'm the only school on Maui that uses a 5th line dedicated for safety.
+We are the only school on Maui that uses a 5th line dedicated for safety.

 When you are on a 4-line kite, you are using a power-line that doubles as your safety-line.
 If and when your safety jams or fails, you will find out why they are called "power-lines."
 On a 5-line kite, activating your trim loop quick release or simply pulling on the 5th line will de-power your kite.